UnforgottenBits picoCTF 2023 Solution

 A forensic disk image contains IRC logs, gallery BMPs, notes, and deleted emails.
 Follow the breadcrumbs through steghide, a cracked password derived from League of Legends champions, slack-space analysis, and two rounds of AES decryption to reach the flag.

 Download and gunzip the disk image, then open it in Autopsy (sudo autopsy → http://localhost:9999/autopsy).
-Select image 3 (the largest partition) and click Analyze → File Analysis.
+Select image 4 (the primary partition; vol3 is the swap partition and is empty) and click Analyze → File Analysis.

-Expand directories and browse to /3/home/yone/ to review IRC logs and gallery files.
+Expand directories and browse to /vol4/home/yone/ to review IRC logs and gallery files.

 wget https://artifacts.picoctf.net/c/485/disk.flag.img.gz